+Although this proxy Statement discusses both ISOs and Non-Qualified Stock Options, all options granted to date under the Plan have been Non-Qualified, and the Company does not expect it will grant ISOs in the foreseeable future.
 The Administrator may grant either non-qualified stock options or ISOs.
 A stock option entitles the recipient to purchase a specified number of shares of common stock at a fixed price subject to terms and conditions set by the Committee, including conditions for exercise that must be satisfied, which typically will be based solely on continued provision of services.
 The purchase price of shares of common stock covered by a stock option cannot be less than 100% of the fair market value of the common stock on the date the option is granted.
-Fair market value of the common stock is generally equal to the closing price for the common stock on the on the trading date before the option is granted.
+Fair market value of the common stock on the on the trading date before the option is granted.